Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Main results

-\begin{dfn}[Static stability ] Consider a population game $\F:\Delta^\cA\to\R^A$.
+\begin{dfn}[Static stability] Consider a population game $\F:\Delta^\cA\to\R^\cA$.
 If $D\F(\x)$ satisfies the negative semideniteness condition \eqref{eq:DF_StatStblCondn} at any $\x\in\Delta^\cA$, we say that the game satisfies \textbf{static stability }globally.
-If there is a neighborhood of an isolated Nash equilibrium $\x^\ast\in\Delta^\cA$ such that \eqref{eq:DF_StatStblCondn} is satisfied at any $\x$ in the neighborhood, then we say that the game satisfies static stability locally around $\x^\ast$.\footnote{We say a Nash equilibrium $\x^\ast$ is \textit{isolated} if there is no other Nash equilibrium in a neighborhood of $\x^\ast$.
-We may extend local static and dynamic stability to a set of connected Nash equilibria.} \end{dfn} We do \textit{not} assert the above static stability is a newly invented notion.\footnote{Recall that a classical market model is ultimately represented by an excess demand function $\d=\D(\p)$ that maps price vector $\p$ to excess demands $\d$; Hick's static stability condition is essentially the negative semidefiniteness of Jacobian $D\D$ of the excess demand function.
+If \eqref{eq:DF_StatStblCondn} is satisfied at any $\x$ in some neighborhood of $\x^\ast\in\Delta^\cA$, then we say that the game satisfies static stability locally around $\x^\ast$. \end{dfn} We do \textit{not} assert the above static stability is a newly invented notion.\footnote{Recall that a classical market model is ultimately represented by an excess demand function $\d=\D(\p)$ that maps price vector $\p$ to excess demands $\d$; Hick's static stability condition is essentially the negative semidefiniteness of Jacobian $D\D$ of the excess demand function.
 Thus, the negative semidefiniteness of a Jacobian has been a key element in the notion of static stability in economic theory since John Hicks (\citeyear{Hicks_ValueCap}) proposed it.} Rather, it summarizes the existing concepts of static stability in game theory.
-Global static stability of $\F$ is indeed equivalent to $\F$ being a \textit{stable game} \citep{HofSand09JET_StableGames}.
-Static stability is locally satisfied at an interior ESS; a boundary (regular) ESS satisfies a weaker version of static stability, as we argue in \Cref{sec:regESS}.
-See Supplement \ref{supp:StatStbl} for their definitions and details.
+Global static stability of $\F$ is indeed equivalent to $\F$ being a \textit{stable game} (H\&S, Theorem 2.1; also known as contractive games or negative definite games).
+Static stability is locally satisfied at an interior ESS satisfies local static stability with a strict inequality (unless $\Delta\x\ne\0$) in \eqref{eq:DF_StatStblCondn}.
+Static stability characterizes a weaker version of ESS, a neutrally stable state (NSS).